 Video can’t be displayed

 - mark baron - The duprees musical director for more than 30 years, recording 8 cd's for the Duprees.
 MARK BARON is a Freelance Musician / Composer, Musical director, conductor, keyboardist, bassist and arranger for over 100 legendary artists. including 28 Rock & Roll Hall of Fame inductees, Mark's musical adventures have taken him through 5 of the 7 continents of the world.

-The Duprees have entertained audiences who love their unique and romantic sound From thE ORIGINAL groups start in Jersey City New Jersey, they grew quickly to become a sensation all across the country and around the world.
+The Duprees have entertained audiences who love their unique and romantic sound for more then 60 years.
+From thE ORIGINAL groups start in Jersey City New Jersey, they grew quickly to become a sensation all across the country and around the world. for the duprees 2026 performance schedual, merchandise and recordings scroll below.

+Video can’t be displayed